abetatos/mapchete/README.md

 </p>

-There is another useful function called merge_tiffs which can merge generated images to se whether it has been properly created.
+There is another useful function called merge_tiffs which can merge generated images to se how the distribution was generated.
+Useful when lower sampling as higher ones should take the complete extent of the original input.

 ``` python
 from mapchete import merge_tiffs
 merge_tiffs()